Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers will play Jurickson Profar and the Colorado Rockies on Monday at American Family Field, at 8:10 PM ET.
+The Milwaukee Brewers and Colorado Rockies will meet on Tuesday at American Family Field, at 8:10 PM ET, with Christian Yelich and Ryan McMahon -- two hot hitters -- expected to produce at the plate.

-The favored Brewers have -250 moneyline odds against the underdog Rockies, who are listed at +195.
-The game's total has been set at 8.5 runs.
+The favored Brewers have -225 moneyline odds to win against the underdog Rockies, who are listed at +180.
+The total for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.